jovezhong/real-time-milvus/README.md

 - Setup JVM
 - Install Apache Kafka with Kafka Connect, such as `kafka_2.13-3.6.1`
 - Put `zilliz-kafka-connect-milvus-0.1.1` folder in `kafka_2.13-3.6.1\libs\`
-- Create `kafka_2.13-3.6.1\config\milvus-sink-connector.properties` with content like
+- Edit the `milvus-sink-connector.properties` file with proper Milvus/Zilliz endpoint and token.
+Then put it in `kafka_2.13-3.6.1\config\`:

 ```properties
 name=zilliz-kafka-connect-milvus